dotnet/dotnet-monitor/documentation/authentication.md

   | kubectl apply -f -
 ```

-Mount the secret as a file into `/etc/dotnet-monitor` in the deployment manifest for your application (abbreviated for clarity). `dotnet-monitor` only supports automatic key rotations for secrets mounted as volumes.
-For other kinds of secrets, the `dotnet-monitor` process must be restarted for the new key to take effect.
+Mount the secret as a file into `/etc/dotnet-monitor` in the deployment manifest for your application (abbreviated for clarity). `dotnet monitor` only supports automatic key rotations for secrets mounted as volumes.
+For other kinds of secrets, the `dotnet monitor` process must be restarted for the new key to take effect.

 ```yaml
 spec: